 Driving Licence - Do I need to have a full driving licence at the time of application?

 Preferably yes, however if you have been delayed completing a driving test due to the Covid-19 pandemic, there may be some flexibility this year.
-However, any offers of a place on the programme are normally subject to having full licences before beginning the course (unless prevented for health or disability reasons).
+However, any offer of a place on the programme is normally subject to having a full licence before beginning the course (unless prevented for health or disability reasons).